gitlzzz/ATLAS/docs/source/input.md

 - `timestep_duration_ps`: (float) Duration of each timestep.
 In LAMMPS, [timestep size depends on the choice of units](https://docs.lammps.org/timestep.html).
 If metal (default) units are set, the timestep is in ps.
 - `gather_traj_cnt_lattice`: (bool) Consider constant lattice when gathering trajectories
 - `use_kokkos`: (bool) Whether to use kokkos to run the LAMMPS MD on gpu
-- `al_keep_struct_every_n_ps`: (float) Every how many ps of MD simulation keep a structure..
+- `al_keep_struct_every_n_ps`: (float) Every how many ps of MD simulation keep a structure.
 Influences the total number of energy evaluations and therefore DFT calculations.
 - `log_save_interval`: (int) Every how many MD steps log energy and force information.
 - `device`: (str) Device for the MACE model to be used in the MD simulations.
 One of `cpu`, `cuda`.
 - `dtype`: (str) Default data type for the MACE model to be used in the MD simulations.
 One of `float32`, `float64`.